What are the responsibilities and job description for the Development Manager - Austin position at Jeremiah Program?

 Individual Giving and Annual Fund Leadership

-- Lead the overall management and implementation of the Annual Giving program, meeting the goal for annual fund dollars raised in support of the general operating budget.
+- Lead the overall management and implementation of the Annual Giving program

-- In conjunction with Development Team members, participate in the market research, planning, and implementation of activities, appeals, and follow-up for individual.
+- In conjunction with Development Team members, participate in the research, planning, and implementation of cultivation events and appeals.

-- Coordinate production and mailings (both electronic and print) of appeals and stewardship initiatives with Campus Development Team and National Advancement Team.
+- Coordinate production of appeals and stewardship initiatives with Campus Development Team and National Advancement Team.

 - Create and implement a volunteer stewardship plan.

-- Engage in direct donor solicitation through multiple channels, including various social media platforms.
+- Engage in donor engagement through multiple channels, including various social media platforms.

 Development Operations & Data Management